2020 community impact grants

 Pager Replacement | $1,500

-Oakland Fire and Rescue received a $1,500 Community Impact grant from Pottawattamie County Community Foundation to support the purchase of six new pagers to replace 10+ year-old models.
+Oakland Fire and Rescue received a $1,500 Community Impact grant from the Community Foundation for Western Iowa to support the purchase of six new pagers to replace 10+ year-old models.

 Pagers are the primary source of communication for the Oakland Fire and Rescue Department and are used to notify personnel of a call for service.